sorrir/meta-omi/README.md

 # meta-omi

-An OpenEmbedded Layer that provides recipes configure and network and mender access.
+An OpenEmbedded Layer that provides recipes to configure network, users and mender access.
 This is heavily opinionated and use-case specific.
 There are no configuration interfaces intended to be be used in a `local.conf`.
 This rather acts as a base that should be edited directly.

 ## Layer dependencies